Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Dynamical description of the combinatorics

 Note that for a map satisfying this condition, there may be infinitely many satellite renormalizable maps in the sequence $\langle \rr^nf \rangle$.
-However, the condition requires that there are infinite number of primitive levels with the corresponding relative connectedness locus copies uniformly away from the molecule.
-By a compactness argument, one can see that the parameters in the decoration condition satisfy the molecule condition.
+However, the condition requires that there are infinitely many primitive levels with the corresponding relative connectedness locus copies uniformly away from $\mathscr{M}_d$.
+By a compactness argument, one can see that the decoration condition is stronger than the molecule condition.

-For every $\eps \geq 0$, and every hyperbolic component of the connectedness locus, there are at most finite number of limbs attached to this hyperbolic component with diameter bigger than $\eps$ (by Yoccoz inequality on the size of the limbs \cite{H}).
-This implies that for every $\eta>0$, all the secondary limbs except finite number of them are contained in the $\eta$ neighborhood of the molecule.
+For every $\eps \geq 0$, and every hyperbolic component of $\M_d$, there are at most finitely many limbs attached to this hyperbolic component with diameter bigger than $\eps$ (by the Yoccoz inequality on the size of limbs \cite{H}).
+This implies that for every $\eta>0$, all but a finite number of the secondary limbs are contained in the $\eta$ neighborhood of $\mathscr{M}_d$.
 This implies that the parameters satisfying the molecule condition also satisfy the $\mathcal{SL}$ condition.
 Therefore, combining with \cite{KL3} and \cite{KL2} we obtain the corollary stated in the Introduction.